Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/draw.rst

    Draw Curve panel.

-These options can be found in the :ref:`Redo Last Panel <ui-redo-last>`.
+These options can be found in the :ref:`Adjust Last Operation Panel <ui-undo-redo-adjust-last-operation>`.

 Error
    Error distance in object units.
 This can be seen similar to a subdivision rate for the curve.